swimmingly/swimmingly.github.io/_pages/other/individualism.md

 A right is related to oneself.
 One exercises it at will, by choice, by right.

 These are candidates for precepts.
-The final set is not assembled yet.
-That will take someone with a restored psyche or, more probably, a group of such people.
+Assembling the final set will take someone with a restored psyche.

 ### rights